stvndall/LanguageTechStats/README.md

 | _factors_| **_fibIdx_** | find the [prime factors](https://www.mathsisfun.com/prime-factorization.html) |
 | _average_ | **_max_**,  **_min_**, **_factors_** | Find the average |
 | | | return **_words_**, **_factors_**, **_average_** to caller |

+At a later point, actual web frameworks will be tested as well, to show variety in a given language